rahul1801/rahul1801.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I am a 3rd year Ph.D. student at Arizona State University's School of Computing and Augmented Intelligence (SCAI).
-I work with [Hannah Kerner] (https://hannah-rae.github.io/) on algorithmic biases in vision and language tasks.
+I work with [Hannah Kerner](https://hannah-rae.github.io/) on algorithmic biases in vision and language tasks.
 I am curios to learn what factors cause biases in AI models.

-Prior to joining ASU, I worked as a Junior Research Fellow at IIIT Hyderabad with Ravi Kiran S. I worked on a varitely of vision applications, including pose estimation, object tracking, and segmentation.
-I completed my undergraduate study in Computer Science from Amrita University in 2020.
+Prior to joining ASU, I worked as a Junior Research Fellow at [IIIT Hyderabad](https://www.iiit.ac.in/) with [Ravi Kiran S](https://ravika.github.io/index.html).
+I worked on a varitely of vision applications, including pose estimation, object tracking, and segmentation.
+I completed my undergraduate study in Computer Science from [Amrita University](https://www.amrita.edu/) in 2020.

-This is the front page of a website that is powered by the [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
-[GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the repository.
-This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
-You can fork [this template](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!

 Preprints
 ======